AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-subject-line-a-b-testing.md

    >
    >You can click on the **+** to add more subject lines.

-1. Use the slider to choose what percentage of the audience you want to receive your A/B test and click **Next**.
+1. Use the slider to choose what percentage of the audience you want to receive your A/B test and click **[!UICONTROL Next]**.

    ![](assets/image2014-9-12-15-3a10-3a4.png)